Function Tools

 - Tool results reflect the scanned project state and may become outdated after code or configuration changes.

-find_classmatches simple class names, not package names.get_class_inforequires a fully qualified class name.- Metadata availability depends on the current Maven project classpath and source roots.
+find_classmatches simple class names, not package-qualified names.get_class_inforequires a fully qualified class name.- Only non-private fields and non-private methods are included in class details.